Uncertainty Quantification and Quasi-Monte Carlo

 Completing the course

-To be eligible to sit for the final exam, a student must earn a minimum of cumulative 60% points from the weekly assignments.
+To be eligible to sit for the final exam, a student must earn a minimum of cumulative 60% points from the exercises.
 The course evaluation is based on the final exam.

 Registration